 The existing capability to “Edit” The Item Address is being removed as part of this functionality: To change an Item Address, a user must disconnect the Repository (another new capability) and create a new connection.
 This is to better support several scenarios.
 See the relevant PES for more details.

 So, the Item Address is not shown, and neither is the “SCM Connector Address”.
 How does the user then find the repository in order to clone it from a git client?
-The answer is that users must always use the “Repository Path” command from the Connected Software WebApp to get the URL that is then used with “git clone”.
+The answer is that users must always use the “Repository Path” command from the Connected Software WebApp to get the URL that is then used with the initial “git clone”.
+Remember that fetching this URL is a one-time operation: Once the repository is cloned, the URL is “remembered” by git for subsequent push/pull operations.

 Important: The URL that is given can only be used to access the repository by users that have access to the Software Item for which it was generated.
 See the access and authentication section for more details.

-Programmatically, the addressing values from the SCMRepository object and the Software Item are still available via the REST service to GET a resource, using an appropriate mask.
+TECHNICAL NOTE: Programmatically, the addressing values from the SCMRepository object and the Software Item are still available via the REST service to GET a resource, using an appropriate mask.
 And the URL for “git clone” is available using a service provided by the 3DSCM service (and also provided by the External Connector services.)

 Authentication and Access